Four Things *NOT* To Do During Your Next NYC Move

 Seriously.
 Nothing.
 When your movers arrive, have your life together.
 Whether it is a toothbrush or the shoes by the door, pack them up.

-Thinking that you’ll have the time or the patience to pack while the movers are doing their thing is totally unrealistic and can make for extra delays.
-Have everything ready to go when you pack.
+Thinking that you’ll have the time or the patience to pack while the movers are doing their thing is unrealistic and can make for extra delays.
+Have everything ready to go when you fill.

 This is critical whether you are an NYC native or you moved here from North Dakota.
 Movers who are from New York are movers who know New York.